bcgov/digital-trust-toolkit/applications/application-Envirochem.md

 ## 1.5.
 Administering Authority

-Energy, Mines and Digital Trust (EMDT) is the Administering Authority on behalf of the Tenure and Resource Stewardship Branch during the pilot phase of development.
+[Energy, Mines and Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf of Envirochem during the pilot phase of development.

 ## 1.6.
 Purpose

 The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving EnviroChem Services Inc. with the open global community.
 The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with EnviroChem in a trusted manner.
-This will help determine a governing framework and operating model for a global ecosystem that identifies how credentials can be issued, held, and verified by our natural resources business, #so that any downstream purchaser, certifier, or financer can be assured of the attested good practices of the BC Industry to prove sustainable resourcing.
+This will help determine a governing framework and operating model for a global ecosystem that identifies how credentials can be issued, held, and verified.

 ## 1.7.
 Scope